Greetings! Students from the Halls of NUS, are you tired of the hassle of managing your contacts?

 How to potentially SPEED UP the contact removal process, especially when LookMeUp gets populated with MANY contacts?

-Make use of the contact filtering feature of find
+Make use of the contact filtering feature of find and use it together with the remove commands!

-(which shortlists all contact(s) matching "rachel") followed by remove 1
+For example: find rachel (which shortlists all contact(s) matching "rachel") followed by remove 1 will prompt a

-confirmation message to confirm the removal of the 1st contact in the filtered results of the find
+confirmation message to confirm the removal of the 1st contact in the filtered results of the find command.

 This is especially useful if you wish to remove a contact without having to scroll for its index, or if you have multiple contacts with the same part(s) of a name and wish to shortlist e.g. all "rachel"s first before deciding which to remove by the index of the filtered list.

-For any command that changes the universal list of contacts e.g. add
+undoFor any command that changes the universal list of contacts e.g. add, remove, clear, overwrite, duplicate

-command will revert the state of the contact list prior to the execution of a command.
+and edit, the undo command will revert the state of the contact list prior to the execution of a command.

 Format: undo

-For example, referring to the previous command, assuming you have removed a contact, you can type undo
+For example, referring to the previous command, assuming you have removed a contact, you can type undo to recover the

 removed contact: